 Hand luggage weight

-There are carry-on suitcases that have several pockets separated by zippers or fabric walls, both inside the bag and outside.
+There are carry-on suitcases with several pockets separated by zippers or fabric walls, both inside the bag and outside.
 Although they allow you to carry your things more organized and are ideal for short trips in which you are not going to unpack, it is also true that they reduce the volume available when you want maximum space.

 Safety is important